Close Menu

 Most travelers think Mexico equals beach resorts and margaritas.
 They’re missing incredible treasures hiding in markets, mountains, and ancient ruins across this diverse country.

-You’re searching for authentic Mexico stuff, and I’ll solve that problem.
-This guide covers handcrafted items, experience essentials, and cultural experiences I’ve personally tested across 25+ Mexican states over three years of living there.
+You’re searching for authentic Mexico stuff, and I’m here to help.
+This guide covers handcrafted items, gear, and cultural experiences I’ve personally tested across 25+ Mexican states over three years of living there.

-Why trust me?
-My family has explored everything from underground cenotes to volcanic hot springs, buying directly from local artisans and learning traditional techniques firsthand.
+My family has visited everything from underground cenotes to volcanic hot springs, buying directly from local artisans and learning traditional techniques firsthand.

-You’ll discover: Cultural treasures worth bringing home, experience gear that works, regional specialties, and practical items that make Mexican travel authentic and smooth.
+You’ll discover cultural treasures worth bringing home, gear that works, regional specialties, and practical items that make Mexican travel authentic and smooth.

 7 Essential Mexico Things to Experience and Collect